-- Protests in Oromia started in November when the government announced a plan to expand the capital - a city-state - into the surrounding Oromia region.
+- Protests in Oromia started in November last year when the government announced a plan to expand the capital - a city-state - into the surrounding Oromia region.

 - In the Amhara region, demonstrations began over the status of a district - Welkait - that was once part of Amhara but was incorporated into the neighbouring Tigrayan region more than 20 years ago.
-Those demonstrations have since widened.
+Those demonstrations have also since widened.

 - The ruling Ethiopian People's Revolutionary Democratic Front is a multi-ethnic coalition made up of four parties.
 The opposition and political analysts, though, say it is dominated by the Tigrayan People's Liberation Front.